Sampling parameters of ordinary differential equations with Langevin dynamics that satisfy constraints: Estimating model parameters for the repressilator

-Results for the three-species repressilator model are shown in Figures \ref{fig:best_fit_comparison} and \ref{fig:emcee_comparison}.
-Both methods produce fits that are visually reasonable (Fig \ref{fig:best_fit_comparison}).
-However, the distribution sampled by the ensemble MCMC sampler is much rougher in directions associated with the initial conditions.
-The ensemble MCMC sampler has a low acceptance rate due to the high sensitivity to changes in parameter values of initial-value problem solutions to \eqref{eqn:repressilator_log}: small changes in parameter values can cause large changes in the phase, resulting in rapid variations in the posterior distribution.
-Consequently, proposals generated by \eqref{eqn:stretch_move} using two points close in Euclidean distance are frequently rejected as they often land in low probability regions (Fig \ref{fig:hist_emcee_interpolated}).
-In contrast, the constrained Langevin sampler solves for periodic solutions directly and is agnostic of initial conditions, resulting in a much smoother posterior distribution and thus faster mixing.
-This behavior is well known in the context of trajectory optimization: shooting methods may have more difficulty converging than collocation methods due to the highly nonlinear dependence of the objective function on the control variables and initial conditions in the case of shooting \cite{Betts_1998}.
+Table \ref{tab:performance_metrics} gives the ESS and potential scale reduction factors for each of the methods when applied to sampling parameters for the three- and seven-species repressilator models.
+Best fits and marginal distributions of the parameters for the three-species repressilator model are shown in Figures \ref{fig:best_fit_comparison} and \ref{fig:emcee_comparison}, respectively.
+Both the constrained and unconstrained methods produce fits that are visually reasonable, but some unconstrained methods are less efficient at sampling.
+The ensemble MCMC sampler has a low acceptance rate due to the high sensitivity to changes in parameter values of initial-value problem solutions to \eqref{eqn:repressilator_log}: small changes in parameter values can cause large changes in the phase, resulting in rapid variations in the posterior distribution (Figure \ref{fig:hist_emcee_interpolated}).
+Consequently, proposals generated by \eqref{eqn:stretch_move} using two points close in Euclidean distance are frequently rejected as they often land in low probability regions.
+Consequently, the ESS per step of ensemble MCMC is about 20 times lower than that for constrained MALA (CMALA).
+Consistent with the ESS, the required number of steps for convergence is about 20 times higher for EMCEE than it is for CMALA.

+Similarly, unconstrained MALA mixes extremely slowly; none of the walkers explore beyond the immediate vicinity of their starting points.
+The conditioning of the posterior requires MALA to use a step size 100 times smaller than the one that we use for CMALA to achieve a reasonable acceptance rate, making the ESS per step 2000 times lower for MALA than for CMALA and preventing convergence within the time that we allow (\(10^8\) steps).
+By solving for the periodic solutions directly, the constrained Langevin sampler is agnostic to initial conditions, resulting in a much smoother posterior distribution that allows for a larger step size to be used.
+This behavior is well known in the context of trajectory optimization: shooting methods often have more difficulty converging than collocation methods due to the highly nonlinear dependence of the objective function on the control variables and initial conditions \cite{Betts_1998}.

+In contrast to ensemble MCMC and MALA, NUTS performs slightly worse than CMALA on the three-species repressilator and slightly better than CMALA on the seven-species repressilator.
+This can be attributed to the use of preconditioning in NUTS: whereas the constrained and unconstrained Langevin samplers use a unit mass matrix, NUTS uses the empirical covariance computed over a warmup period as the inverse mass matrix.
+We expect that the performance of the constrained Langevin sampler can be further improved if its dynamics are preconditioned as well.